samsongourevitch/Supervisor_BELLS/README.md

 <img src="images/visualization_traces_unrealistic.png" alt="Performance on traces_unrealistic dataset" width="50%">
 </div>

-On the <code>traces_unrealistic</code> dataset, we obtain 44% accuracy, 100% recall, and 44% precision.
-This is average compared to the other LLM safeguards we compare against.
-The low precision is due to the fact that LeNotre flags many traces as failures which are not.
-This is because the prompt used is not well-suited for the way LeNotre is used here.
-Indeed, the prompt is designed to mislead the model into answering something that is not true.
-However, the ground truth is set so that we don't consider it an hallucination if the model answers something that is not true but that is implied by the prompt.
-However, as the answer the model gives is not true, LeNotre flags it as a failure.
-This is why the precision is low.
+On the <code>traces_unrealistic</code> dataset, we achieve 45% accuracy, 100% recall, and 45% precision.
+Compared to other LLM safeguards, this performance is average.

+The low precision is because LeNotre flags many responses as failures, even when they technically align with the ground truth.
+This happens because the prompt used in this evaluation is not well-suited to LeNotre's intended use.
+Specifically, the prompt is designed to mislead the model into producing an untrue response.
+However, in this dataset, an untrue response implied by the prompt is not considered a hallucination according to the ground truth.

+Since LeNotre flags any untrue response as a failure, even when it matches the prompt's implication, the precision is reduced.
+This is a limitation of the current evaluation setup, and a more appropriate prompt should be used to evaluate LeNotre on hallucinations.